Nabajeeban/Plant-leaf-disease-detection-and-classification-using-CNN/README.md

-This project leverages a Convolutional Neural Network (CNN) to classify plant diseases using the PlantVillage dataset, which includes 38 different disease classes.
-The model is designed for real-time disease detection by analyzing images of plant leaves, providing an accessible tool for farmers and agricultural professionals.
-The system achieves high accuracy and is implemented with a simple web interface where users can upload images to receive instant disease predictions, helping in timely and effective crop management.
+This project is focused on detecting and classifying plant leaf diseases using a Convolutional Neural Network (CNN).
+The model is trained on a dataset containing images of healthy and diseased plant leaves, allowing it to recognize and classify diseases such as leaf spot, blight, rust, etc.

+🛠️ Features:

+Built using Python, TensorFlow/Keras

+Custom CNN architecture for image classification

+Dataset preprocessing, augmentation, and model evaluation

+Plots for accuracy/loss during training

+Real-time predictions on new leaf images

+🎯 Goal: Early disease detection to support farmers and agricultural experts with actionable insights.